ibm-cloud-docs/hp-virtual-servers/connect_vs.md

 {:shortdesc}

 {:note}
-Due to configuration processes, you need to wait up to 30 minutes until you can connect to a new virtual server for the first time.
+- Due to configuration processes, you need to wait up to 30 minutes until you can connect to a new virtual server for the first time.

+- The Ubuntu servers are preconfigured in such a way that the passwords expire after 90 days.
+If the user password has expired, it is no longer possible to log in via SSH even if you are using SSH-keys.
+For more information, see [Protecting a virtual server](https://cloud.ibm.com/docs/hp-virtual-servers?topic=hp-virtual-servers-protect_vs).

 ## Logging-in from an OpenSSH client
 {: #logging_ssh_client}